prabhjotdua23/DCEconnect/README.md

 #### 1. Extraction of posts

-              * on the basis of timestamp, extract posts which are one month/week (to be decided) old and assign weights to                 them.
+   1. On the basis of timestamp, extract posts which are one month/week (to be decided) old and assign weights to                 them.
-              * Display rest in a reverse chronological order
+   2. Display rest in a reverse chronological order

 #### 2. Creating a pseudo Table

-              * From the extracted posts, create a pseudo table
+   1. From the extracted posts, create a pseudo table

 #### 3. Algorithm for assigning weight to extracted posts